vb-expert/MAsPaLT/README.md

 The Problem:
 -----------------------------------------------------------------------
-You have multiple *.rar archives and a Password list that may contain a password that will work for at least 1 archive.
+You have multiple *.rar archives and a Password List (password profile file) that _may_ contain a password that will work for at least 1 archive (but you do not know for which one).
 You need to test every password for every archive.

 That is "Many to Many" case.